pantinor/gdx-andius/README.md

 You may also discover a few Ultima III Exodus dungeon maps during your adventures, which were ported to the original Wizardry binary encoding format.

-This is a maven project..and it runs as it should, on a PEESEE.
+This is a maven java project.

 To journey onward, download the zip file, extract, and run the "java -jar command" and have fun!